 One of the great things about the combination of personalization and wide reach that marketing automation software enables for email marketing is that it allows you to send timely, relevant newsletters to your audience.
 Through that, you can build a diverse community of contributors, brand evangelists, and thought leaders that have the potential to turbo-charge your marketing efforts.

 But don’t just take my word for it!
 One of G2’s fantastic Content Marketing Managers (and general Email guru) John Lang wrote a deliciously in-depth post about the strategies and successes of our own blog’s content community.
 See his contribution to our “Road to 1 Million” series for actionable insights into building a community from the ground up.
+If you want to take a broader look at marketing campaigns in general, check out what our CMO Ryan Bonnici had to say about B2B marketing and applying it to your own business.

 Blast from the past